[A PDF version of this post is available here.]

 On June 10, 2020, the Escondido City Council approved a budget which allocated 43% of the budget (45.6 millions) to the Escondido Police.
 By comparison, 15% (16.9M) combined were allocated to Community Services (8%, 8.8M), General Govt.
 Support Services (5%, 5.6M), and Community Relations & the California Center for the Arts (2%, 2.5M).

-When Escondido City sought “cost-saving measures” or to “balance the budget”, they outsourced library operations in 2017 to an out-of-state private company, Library Systems and Services, and closed our East Library Branch closed in 2011, for example, when these programs are a small percentage of our budget.
+When Escondido City sought “cost-saving measures” or to “balance the budget”, they outsourced our public library operations in 2017 to an out-of-state private company, Library Systems and Services, and closed our East Library Branch in 2011, for example, when these programs are a small percentage of our budget.

 We need a budget that invests more than 15% in our communities: funding to establish community based crisis response and homeless outreach programs not focused on enforcing laws, to replace or acquire the Palomar Family YMCA which is closing, to manage library operations by the city & community instead of by an outsourced private company, etc.